WRDC: WRDU-TV/Triangle Telecasters

-Another problem of WRDU's early years was Triangle Telecasters' frequent preemption of network shows for syndicated programs.
+Another problem of WRDU's early years was Triangle Telecasters's frequent preemption of network shows for syndicated programs.
 The Everetts believed they could get more revenue from local advertising than from network airtime payments, due to WRDU's low ratings keeping compensation rates very low in turn.
 The preemptions only increased during NBC's 1970s ratings struggles.
 At the time, NBC was considerably less tolerant of its stations substituting alternative programming for its feed than ABC or CBS.
 However, when NBC demanded that Triangle Telecasters clear the entire network schedule with no preemptions, the Everetts turned them down.
 NBC was in no position to do anything about it because of the lack of competition in the market.
 One time WRDU chose not to preempt a network program, it still faced criticism for different reasons; local religious leaders objected to the airing of Franco Zeffirelli's mini-series Jesus of Nazareth, arguing it would offend their beliefs.
 This was even though WRDU not only held the local rights to The PTL Club, but frequently preempted NBC programming in order to air Billy Graham crusades.
 The station was also the Triangle's home for the Jerry Lewis MDA Labor Day Telethon until 1979, when it moved to WTVD.